The Impact On Security Testing For Devops-driven Applicationsnews

 DevOps improves the classic approach to security testing that was practiced in the past: after Dev before Ops.
 DevSecOps seems to be the right method – at least because it includes security in the process.
 Unfortunately, it doesn’t go on as simply as that.
 DevSecOps is strongly dependent on the respective toolchain to ensure development quality (security as a non-functional requirement is a quality aspect of software).
 The problem is that people usually rely too much on a tool and stop thinking for themselves.

-I don’t want to offend the users of security testing tools – I use them myself quite often – but do you have the resources to use them all properly?
+When using security testing tools aks yourself if you have the resources to use them all properly?
 These very powerful tools need to be fine-tuned so that they can be used for the developed application: you have to consider the frameworks, the CI/CD-chain, the coding style, the technology, the integration of legacy systems, the IDE platform and countless more.

 Although the security testing tools are very powerful, their positive effect is lost if they are used incorrectly.
 The whole thing could even backfire if, for instance, you confront your developers with thousands of false positives, the acceptance of security measures will drop.